bhargavvarmasagi/GDP-Team04/README.md

 Analyzing Final Functional Requirements List (Iteration 2):- (11/15/2024) Reviewed and refined the user interactions for the Maryville Grocery Delivery App.
 Focused on enhancing the functionality of advanced search filters and real-time order tracking.
 Developed detailed specifications for payment gateway integrations to ensure secure transactions.
 Evaluated the system’s role-based access controls, defining permissions for customers, delivery agents, and administrators.

+Analyzing Final Functional Requirements List (Iteration 2 - Part 2):- (11/15/2024)
+Addressed error handling mechanisms and developed comprehensive notification features for order updates in the Maryville Grocery Delivery App.
+Finalized the functional requirements to support the app’s complete feature set.
+Ensured readiness for the next phase of development, focusing on stability and scalability for future enhancements.